-Here are ten simple ways you can immediately improve your wellbeing today.
+Here are ten simple ways you can get healthier right now.

 Put your phone away and spend five minutes in the park, by the coast, in a forest or just staring at the sky.
 Research shows nature helps to improve memory, relieve stress, restore mental energy, reduce inflammation, improve concentration, improve vision, improve creativity, make you smarter, improve your immune system and can help reduce symptoms of anxiety and depression.
 And you don’t even have to do anything – just sit.

 Deep belly breathing